KeysAU/Get-log4j-Windows.ps1/README.md

 # Get-log4j-Windows.ps1

- Identifying all log4j components across all windows servers, entire domain, can be multi domain.
+ Identify all log4j components across all windows servers, entire domain, can be multi domain.
 CVE-2021-44228

  Will scale to 1,000+ windows servers, 250+ servers at a time.
 1k servers took about 1 1/2 hours.